django/django/docs/tutorial/part_2.rst

 * self.accept()
     * Accepts the WebSocket connection.
     * If you do not call accept() within the connect() method then the connection will be rejected and closed.
-You might want reject a connection for example because the requesting user is not authorized to perform the requested action.
+You might want to reject a connection for example because the requesting user is not authorized to perform the requested action.
     * It is recommended that accept() be called as the *last* action in connect()